wesley-trust/wesleytrust-com/_posts/2021-04-09-graph-api-groups-pipeline-apply.md

 - Plan & Evaluate
 - Apply & Deploy

-This post covers the YAML and PowerShell involved in the third stage which applies a plan of actions (if any).
+This post covers the YAML and PowerShell involved in the third stage which executes the plan of actions (if any).
 The PowerShell can also be called directly.

 |   Current Apply & Deploy Status   |
 |:---------------------------------:|